-The Hon’ble Supreme Court (“SC”) in a significant order dated August 12, 2025 directed that all States and Union Territories conduct a district-wise survey to assess compliance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“POSH Act”).
+The Hon’ble Supreme Court (“SC”) in a landmark order dated August 12, 2025, directed all States and Union Territories to conduct a district-wise survey to evaluate POSH Act compliance under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (“POSH Act”).

-The judgment arose from the case Aureliano Fernandes v.
-State of Goa and emphasises the responsibility of employers to constitute an Internal Complaints Committee (ICC) under Section 4 of the POSH Act which mandates that all employers with 10 or more employees must constitute an ICC in writing to address sexual harassment complaints at the workplace.
+The judgment originated from the case Aureliano Fernandes v.
+State of Goa and highlights the responsibility of employers to constitute an Internal Complaints Committee (ICC) under Section 4 of the POSH Act.
+The law mandates that all employers with 10 or more employees must establish an ICC in writing to address complaints of sexual harassment at the workplace.

-While considering proper implementation of the POSH Act, SC directed that District Labour Commissioners and the Chief Labour Commissioner of each State assist in surveying both public and private organisations to ascertain whether an ICC has been constituted and it is the duty of every employer to ensure the constitution of an ICC in their workplace while directed Labour Departments to enforce this provision.
+To ensure proper implementation of the POSH Act, the SC directed District Labour Commissioners and the Chief Labour Commissioner of each State to assist in surveying both public and private organizations.
+They must ascertain whether an ICC has been constituted and enforce employer obligations under POSH.
+The Labour Departments are tasked with ensuring workplaces comply with the Act.

 Source: Aureliano Fernandes v.
 State of Goa and others, No(s).22553/2023